Copper Exploration and Development in North America

 Erik Koudstaal is a Canadian Chartered Accountant and a retired partner of Ernst and Young.
 His accounting career spans 40 plus years in The Netherlands, Canada, Africa (Nigeria), Asia (Singapore), Europe (Spain) and the United States.
 Koudstaal retired from Ernst and Young’s New York International office in 2001.
 His multinational clients were in natural resources, banking, manufacturing and technology.
 Since retiring, he has been a financial consultant and a Board Member (Treasurer) of two organizations.
 In January 2008, Koudstaal completed the Governance Essentials Program for Directors (not-for-profit) at the Institute of Corporate Directors and the Rotman School of Management, University of Toronto.

-*Disclaimer: The profile provides information which was sourced and approved by Copper Fox Metals Inc. in order to help investors learn more about the company.
-Copper Fox Metals Inc. is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+This profile is sponsored by Copper Fox Metals (TSXV:CUU, OTC:CPFXF).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Copper Fox Metals, in order to help investors learn more about the company.
+Copper Fox Metals is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.

 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.

 The information contained here is for information purposes only and is not to be construed as an offer or solicitation for the sale or purchase of securities.
 Readers should conduct their own research for all information publicly available concerning the company.
 Prior to making any investment decision, it is recommended that readers consult directly with Copper Fox Metals and seek advice from a qualified investment advisor.